-&lt;sup>84 This information was given to me during a "Peace Talk" on the Military Build-Up of China, organized by South Korean NGO "Peace Network".
+83 This information was given to me during a "Peace Talk" on the Military Build-Up of China, organized by South Korean NGO "Peace Network".

-&lt;sup>85 For a summary of the US military's changing security plans for the larger Pacific region, see the Stratfor analysis entitled "U.S. Strategic Plan for the 21st Century: The Pacific" (Nov.
+84 For a summary of the US military's changing security plans for the larger Pacific region, see the Stratfor analysis entitled "U.S. Strategic Plan for the 21st Century: The Pacific" (Nov.
 15, 2003) which can be found at www.stratfor.com